best-doctor/flake8-class-attributes-order/README.md

     class Meta:
         model = User

-    if settings.DEBUG:  # not great idea at all def is_synced_with_crm(self):
+    if DEBUG:  # not great idea at all def is_synced_with_crm(self):
             pass